Tasty Recipes for the Home Cook

 Hello friends.
 It’s good to be back after a short break to take care of some unexpected family matters.
 I won’t delve into the details, but I will say the family suffered the loss of an elderly parent and the serious medical condition of another.
 It’s been one heck of a year for all of us.
 I believe there will be a light at the end of the tunnel.
 We just have to walk through it one step at a time.

-Surprisingly, the year has gone by rather quickly for me.
+Surprisingly, the year has gone by quickly for me.
 I can’t believe we are heading into July and Independence Day!
-Even though it might not be the 4th of July of years past, we can still celebrate.
+So, let’s move on to something light-hearted, delicious, and easy to make!

 By the way, if you enjoy making these strawberry desserts with the kiddos, you will also have a blast with these Brownie Stuffed Swirled Marshmallow Pops.
 They, too, can be made into red, white, and blue themes for the 4th of July.